Review: "Gaia’s Legacy" by Italian Thrash Metal Band Eldritch

 "Gaia's Legacy" Is Eldritch's First Album Since 2007

-Eldritch is a band that this writer has been following for years.
-Their 2011 album Gaia’s Legacy is another solid effort.
+I have followed Eldritch for years and their 2011 album Gaia’s Legacy is another solid effort.
 It is their first album since 2007’s Blackenday.
 This album in particular has lyrical themes that focus on how we must do what we can to protect the environment.
-The global temperatures are rising and with it, the ice caps are melting causing a threat to human life on Earth.
+Global temperatures are rising and ice caps are melting, causing a threat to human life on Earth.

 The Official Music Video for the song Everything's Burning

 The song "Everything’s Burning" features Terence Holler doing some of his most melodic vocals that I have heard.
 By this time, Eldritch had been active for 20 years.
 I think there’s a good chance that they could last 30 years at this rate.
 As Terence sings: “for how long, how long should we take this, what’s wrong what is the reason?” you can clearly notice that he is passionate about humans making sure that thy do something to combat the problem of global warming.
 Great job Terence!
 This writer gets the sense that the album is like a concept album that is addressing the problems of rising temperatures, destruction of the ozone layer, and the rise of greenhouse gases which I have already mentioned.